Thursday, August 20, 2009

 "She gets cranky eh?"

-"I don't, well not very much anyway.
+"I don't, well not very much.
 Let me explain the deal to you."

-Kenny listened while I went through the saga of the ganja and at the end he said,
+Kenny listened while I went through the saga of the ganja.
+At the end, he said,

 "Sounds like a good plan to me Yorky, I'm sure I can line you up with a score before you go back to the Big Smoke, I'll call this bloke I know when we get home.
 Him and his mate are big time dealers around here.
 They're sure to have as much as you need. "